LauraSabba/SoleMon_project/README.md

     file you need to open is “workflow_access_v0.R”. **IMPORTANT**: when you use the script for the first time, make sure to add your working directory

+## Version history

+The access file and R code were modified over the years.
+In 2024, the reference versions are:

+- access file for data collection: bio_data_v2024_SOLEMON_template

+- R workflow: workflow_access_v2024

+- R supplementary functions: functions_access_v2024.R

+A detailed history of past versions is coming